This article has been archived. We will no longer be updating it. For our most up-to-date information, please visit our obesity information here.

 It's important to talk to your health care professional about the right weight for you.
 He or she can help you figure out what is healthy for you, and assess your risk for obesity.

 One measure of obesity is your body mass index (BMI), which is a simple method you can do at home.
 Your BMI can be determined by dividing your weight in pounds by your height in inches squared and then multiplying by 703.
-Click here to use our simple BMI calculator.
+Click here to use a simple BMI calculator.

 For example, a woman who is 5'6" and weighs 190 would have a BMI of 31, as follows: